Spinach Dip Frittata

-One day I had some leftover spinach dip in the fridge and wondered, "What could I make with that?"
-How about a Spinach Dip Frittata?
+One day I had some leftover spinach dip in the fridge and wondered, "What could I make with this?
+How about a Spinach Dip Frittata?"

-Frittatas are basically a crustless quiche, and this recipe is so rich, you'll never miss the crust found in most quiche recipes.
-You'll love the velvety texture from the addition of sour cream.
-It goes well with my Sundried Tomato Orzo Pasta, and Sassy Fruit Platter if you're feeding a big crowd.
+This easy spinach frittata is so rich, you'll never miss the crust found in most quiche recipes.
+You'll love the creamy custard and velvety texture from the addition of sour cream.
+It goes really well with my Sundried Tomato Orzo Pasta, and Sassy Fruit Platter if you're feeding a big crowd.

 - frozen chopped spinach